ntran119/data_projects/2023_Stroke/readme.md

 ![model_acc](figures/model_performance_over_thresholds.png)

 The overall model accuracy is calculated to be 95.15%, indicating a remarkably high level of accuracy and suggesting strong performance of the model.
 However, when investigating the model accuracy across different thresholds, it becomes evident that the model achieves exceptionally high accuracy, surpassing 80%, even with a low threshold set at 0.1.
 This observation underscores the impact of class imbalance within the dataset, as there are relatively few observations of patients with stroke compared to those without.

+It might be best to explore the utilization of resampling techniques, such as oversampling the stroke class, to mitigate the impact of class imbalance on model evaluation.
+This approach aims to address the disparity in class frequencies by artificially increasing the representation of the minority class, thereby potentially improving the model's ability to accurately predict stroke occurrences.